 A car detailer told me this was the secret to sparkly hub caps.
 Remove the caps and stick them into the wash with a hot water cycle.
 You can use a streak free additive if your hub caps have a glossy finish.
 They will come out looking like new!

-If your dust pan is like ours it is constantly collecting bits of trash and with all the fibers it is the perfect dark place for bacteria to breed.
+If your dust pan is like ours, it is constantly collecting bits of trash, and with all the fibers, it is the perfect dark place for bacteria to breed.
 Clean your dustpan and dust broom in the dishwasher.
-Put them on the top rack – the fibers don’t like heat, so if you are able to adjust the temperature, turn it down.
+Put them on the top rack – the fibers don’t like heat, so if you can adjust the temperature, turn it down.

-After you are finished hand-washing your pots and pans or other non-dishwasher safe dishes, stick the dish scrubbie into your dishwasher on the top rack.
+After you have finished hand-washing your pots and pans, or other non-dishwasher safe dishes, stick the dish scrubbie into your dishwasher on the top rack.
 The hot water and soap will kill off any bacteria left behind.
-Your scrubbie will smell fresh a lot longer with this hack.
+Your scrubbie will smell fresh a lot longer with this genius dishwasher hack.

-Did you finish scrubbing grout?
-The tub?
-Throw your scrub brush into the dishwasher.
-This will prevent mold from growing in your brush and limit the soap build up in the brushes.
+Did you just finish scrubbing the grout?
+Or maybe you just cleaned the bathtub?
+Throw your nasty scrub brush right into the dishwasher.
+This will prevent mold from growing in your cleaning brush and limit the soap build up in the bristles.

 Your toothbrushes should be regularly cleaned.
 You can do that by storing them upside down in Listerine or the equivalent for an hour or so – OR stick them into the washer.
 We just put ours in the silverware caddy.
 You can also wash your toothbrush holder at the same time.